 The Queensland College of Teachers offers a range of professional standards resources that may assist in understanding and responding to inappropriate behaviour by a staff member.

-Staff members can also access Edmund Rice Education Australia Northern Region's Child Protection Officer through the Regional Office on 07 3737 6700.
+Staff members can also access Edmund Rice Education Australia's Director of Safeguarding through the Regional Office on 07 3737 6700.

 2.2 Requirement to report sexual abuse or likely sexual abuse to the Queensland Police Service